-Prosecutor: Officer charged after handcuffed girl struck
+Prosecutor: Officer struck handcuffed teenage girl in face

 GLOUCESTER TOWNSHIP, N.J.
-(AP) — A New Jersey police officer has been suspended and charged with simple assault after officials said body cameras captured him hitting a handcuffed teenage girl.
+(AP) — A New Jersey police officer who has been captured on body cameras hitting a handcuffed teenage girl has been suspended and charged with assault.

-Officer John Flinn of the Gloucester Township police department was sent to investigate a reported disturbance March 8 and encountered the 13-year-old girl.
+Officer John Flinn, of the Gloucester Township police department, was sent to investigate a reported disturbance March 8 and encountered the 13-year-old girl.

 Camden County prosecutors said the juvenile complied with police instructions and allowed Flinn to handcuff her.
 But prosecutors say he “struck her twice on the side of the face, causing her to cry out in pain.”